Kerry O'Keeffe

-Kerry James O'Keeffe (born 25 November 1949) is a former Australian cricketer and a current cricket commentator for Fox Sports.
+Kerry James O'Keeffe (born 25 November 1949) is an Australian former cricketer and a current cricket commentator for Fox Sports.
 O'Keeffe played 24 Test matches and two One Day Internationals between 1971 and 1977.
+Due to his comedic anecdotes and unique mannerisms, he has emerged as a popular commentator among fans.

 Playing career

 He was a spin bowler, bowling leg breaks.
 He never quite lived up to early expectations of being the next great Australian leg spin bowler, taking 53 wickets at an average of 38.07.
 He made his Test debut against England in the Fifth Test of the 1970–71 Ashes series after taking 6/69 and hitting 55 not out in the New South Wales match against the tourists, but did little and was dropped.
 Recalled for the vital Seventh Test on the spinning SCG pitch he took 3/48 and 3/96, but it was not enough to win the game and save The Ashes.
 He did, however, have some success with the bat, averaging 25.76 and being called upon to open the batting in the second innings of the Centenary Test.
 One statistic that O'Keeffe himself uses to demonstrate his lack of penetration with the ball is that he is the bowler with the highest percentage of wickets out 'caught' in the history of Test match cricket (44 out of 53 wickets, 84%).
 This is typical of his commentating style of making fun of his bowling abilities.
-He often talks of an incident during the 1972 Australian tour of England, when he appealed against a batsman for leg before wicket, and the umpire turned him down, saying that the ball was "doing too much", meaning that the ball was spinning so much that it would have turned away from the stumps.
+He often talks of an incident during the 1977 Australian tour of England, when he appealed against a batsman for leg before wicket, and the umpire turned him down, saying that the ball was "doing too much" (meaning that the ball was spinning so much that it would have missed the stumps).
 O'Keeffe said that the umpire's comment was a sarcastic jibe at his inability to spin the ball, something he likes to mock himself about.